 Note: Euro 95 E10

 At many gas stations in France you can fill up you tank with E10 Euro 95 (SP95 E10) fuel, which is super-grade unleaded with 10 percent added ethanol.
 According to the German automobile association ADAC and its Dutch counterpart ANWB it is still unclear whether this is safe for all gasoline engines.
 It is therefore recommended to fill up with Euro 95 (SP95) without this E10 fuel, or otherwise Super Plus 98 if only Euro 95 E10 is available.

 Leaving the Autobahn in Germany, you usually find at a gas station at a short distance with much cheaper fuel.
 There are also shorter waiting lines, especially in the busy holiday season.
-A PDF list of cheap gas stations near the Autobahn is available at the website of the German motorist association ADAC.
-The ADAC also has a map of gas stations in Europe (Check Tankstellen & Raststätten ).
+A PDF list of cheaper gas stations near the Autobahn is available at the website of the German motorist association ADAC.
+The ADAC also has a list of gas stations in Germany (Autogastankstellen).

 LPG: The ADAC also has a list of LPG filling stations in Germany (Autogastankstellen).